Modtale/modtale-public-source-license/README.md

 The Modtale Public Source License (MPSL) is a strong copyleft license that requires source code disclosure for derivatives and network use, while restricting binary distribution exclusively to the Modtale Platform.

-Copyright © 2026 [Insert Project Name] Project and Contributors.
+Copyright © 2026 Modtale Project and Contributors.
 All rights reserved.

 ## Overview